It's Alive (Ramones album)

 It's Alive is the first live album by the American punk rock band the Ramones, titled after the 1974 horror film of the same name.
 It was recorded at the Rainbow Theatre in London on December 31, 1977, and released in April 1979 as a 2-LP set.
 The album draws from the band's first three studio albums: Ramones (1976), Leave Home (1977), and Rocket to Russia (1977).
 Four concerts during the UK tour were recorded, but the New Year's Eve one was chosen because ten rows of seats were thrown at the stage after the concert and it was considered the best of the performances at the venue.

-The album and concert is referred to as the band at its live peak.
-The concert was filmed and later released in truncated form on the 2007 compilation DVD It's Alive 1974-1996.
+The album and concert have been referred to as the band at its live peak.
+The concert was filmed and later released in truncated form on the 2007 compilation DVD It's Alive 1974–1996.
 The album was certified gold in Argentina in 1993.